Qingquan-Li/us-data-demo/backend/README.md

 ## Run the Backend with Docker Compose (Development/Production)

 > Gunicorn is used as the WSGI server.
-> Nginx is used as the reverse proxy server.

 ```bash
 # Build and run the container: